History of Colt’s Snake Guns

 King Cobra in .357 Magnum is essentially just a forged, matte-finished stainless steel version of the Trooper Mark V with a heavier, full-lug barrel.
 Still, the serpent association made it a popular gun-and incorporating the snake’s head into the barrel markings was a nice touch.

 The King Cobra was a direct competitor of the Smith & Wesson Model 686 and the Ruger Model GP-100, but what made it most appealing was that it had a suggested retail price that was quite a bit less than the other guns.
-Made from 1986 until 1998, the King Cobra was reintroduced in 2019.

 —